 Los Angeles is a city with many sides to it.
 There are the beautiful Southern California beaches stretching along the Malibu coast, the mansions of Beverly Hills, and the bright lights of the Sunset Strip.
 Beyond the well-known sights, this city is a true melting pot of cultures, where there are restaurants from all corners of the globe and plenty of unique cultural sights that allow you to get different glimpses of the city.
 A good introduction can definitely be done in a long weekend.
 Here’s a list of highlights that should cover a Los Angeles itinerary for three days.
+If you have more than 3 days in LA, check out my 5 Days in Los Angeles itinerary.

 - Best Time To Visit Los Angeles